 - Sixty-one hospitals in the United Kingdom had a 7 percent decline in death rate when they invested in the well-being of their staff.

 - Only 13 percent of disengaged employees would recommend their company’s products or services, compared with 78 percent of engaged employees.

 In this sprint, participants will focus on talent management – why it matters, drawing out the best your people have to offer, and developing the skills and leadership qualities your team needs to succeed.
-When leaders develop talent they build stronger teams, leading directly to customer and investor confidence, greater market share, increased profits, and confidence.
+When leaders develop talent they build stronger teams, leading directly to customer and investor confidence, greater market share, and increased profits.